MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 > Error Code: UserErrorStorageAccountInternetRoutingNotSupported
 > Error Message: Storage accounts with Internet routing configuration are not supported by Azure Backup

-Ensure that the routing preference set for the storage account hosting backed up file share is Microsoft network routing.
+Ensure that the routing preference set for the storage account hosting the backed-up file share is Microsoft network routing.

 ### FileshareBackupFailedWithAzureRpRequestThrottling/ FileshareRestoreFailedWithAzureRpRequestThrottling - File share backup or restore failed due to storage service throttling.
 This may be because the storage service is busy processing other requests for the given storage account